 To restrict other users from modifying, relocating, or deleting data in a spreadsheet, either mistakenly or on purpose, we protect our worksheet.
 But the protected worksheet greyed out / inactive the delete option on the name manager.

 Suppose, we have a protected worksheet.
-Now, to delete a named range, firstly, go to the Formulas tab from the ribbon.
+Now, to delete a named range in Excel, firstly, go to the Formulas tab from the ribbon.
 Then, click on Name Manager under the Defined Names category.

 This will open the Name Manager dialog box.
 And, you can see that the Delete option is greyed out or inactive.